WhoTho/mineflayer-chat-commands/README.md

 Default: `""`

-Any `bot.chat` that the chatCommand module calls will be prefixed with `configs.chatPrefix`, letting you keep errors and default chats to yourself
+Any `bot.chat` that the chatCommand plugin calls will be prefixed with `configs.chatPrefix`, letting you keep errors and default chats to yourself

 ```js
 configs.chatPrefix = "/whisper MY_USERNAME";